 I don’t know where I will go from here.
 I have spent six years advocating for my adopted children, over seven months wrapped up in this process, missed my bar exam to attend their hearing this summer because I supposedly “don’t love my children,” took the forced psych evaluation that was ordered on no grounds, have been interrogated, lied to, lied about, harassed, undermined, and deprived of my rights, provided 300+ videos to their therapist to counteract whatever false narrative she’s been given, filed my case in the Court of Appeals, have contacted senators, representatives, and governing authorities, filed grievances, and continue to advocate for my children.

 DFS has consistently denied responsibility.
 It’s the Judge’s fault for not creating a permanency plan, for placing them with another family, and they’re pursuing “reunification.”
 Wrong.
 They deprived me of my rights long before a Judge ever took jurisdiction of my case, have consistently manipulated the process since, and none of their actions are even remotely consistent with reunification or the law.
 Statute after statute has been violated and my rights have been violated right along with them.
-DFS will pursue “reunification” until the children are in foster care for 15 months and then will push for a termination of my parental rights on the grounds that the reunification efforts they haven’t made have failed and because I haven’t had contact with my children.
+DFS will pursue “reunification” until the children are in foster care for 15 months and then will push for a termination of my parental rights on the grounds that the reunification efforts they haven’t made have failed (or because they’ve alienated me from my children).
 Funny how this works.

-Maybe we should overhaul the Adoption and Safe Families Act and stop promising foster parents an adoption so they become foster parents for the right reasons and the children who actually need homes don’t get shelved for the children that have families but are easier to adopt out.
+We should overhaul the Adoption and Safe Families Act and stop promising foster parents an adoption so they become foster parents for the right reasons and the children who actually need homes don’t get shelved for the children that have families but are easier to adopt out.
 Maybe we should start supporting single mothers, the poor, and those in hard places so that their families aren’t split apart in the first place.
-It’s called the Department of “Family Services” for a reason and if they’re not going to do what their name says then they should change it to the “Department of Legal Kidnapping.”

-If the Department of “Family” Services is not held accountable and guardian ad litems are allowed to bully the families of the children they represent, then they will continue to violate their own polices, continue to unlawfully target, take, and withhold children, and the corruption will continue.
-I’m just not the type of person who can turn a blind eye, not speak up, not speak out, and not put my words into action in doing something about it.
+If agencies operating like this one are not held accountable and guardian ad litems are allowed to bully the families of the children they supposedly represent, then they will continue to violate their own polices, unlawfully target, take, and withhold children, and the corruption will continue.
+I’m just not the type of person who can turn a blind eye, not speak up, not speak out, and not do something about it.